cemc/cscircles-wp-content/README.md

 If you want the appearance to be the same as CS Circles:
  - go to Appearance/Themes and activate "Pybox 2011 Child Theme"
- - go to Settings/Reading, set Front Page Displays to a static page (currently we don't have theming for posts figured out)
+ - go to Settings/Reading, set Front Page Displays to a static page (currently we don't have theming designed for posts)
- - go to Settings/Discussion, turn off Show Avatars (or else there will be a big blank spot in the user menu)

 Then you are good to go as far as WordPress is concerned!
 To test it out, create a WordPress page and enter some shortcodes like